 Besides the single codebase, which was mentioned above, Flutter is packed with a lot of features that accelerate and simplify the work of developers.
 One of the most important features is Hot Reload.
 This one enables the execution of changes into an application without compilation.
 Without this feature, a developer has to compile the code after even the minimal change.
 Hot Reload, on the other hand, enables instant changes in the process of writing the code.
 Despite the fact that it sounds like something unimportant, such features save a lot of time and nerve cells.

 This means that you have the design of all the standard elements of the UI of the supported platforms.
-Furthermore, if you feel like you need something extraordinary, you can easily create and customize your own widget.
+Furthermore, if you feel you need something extraordinary, you can easily create and customize your widget.